DePrettoM/EEGpal/README.md

 ## Minimum requirement
 Matlab 2018b or later
+Tested on Windows and Mac.
+Should work on Linux but not tested.

 ## How to install and run
 1. Download the EEGpal repository on your local drive.